 For many individuals with hearing loss, hearing aids may be a good way to improve access to spoken communication and, in turn, quality of life.
-At Dartmouth-Hitchcock Medical Center (DHMC) we dispense various hearing aid styles and models to help meet that need.
+We dispense various hearing aid styles and models to help meet that need.

 Frequently asked questions